Family Caregiver Support Program

 "Home is where you want to be, no matter what your age."

 Are you providing care for someone 60 years of age or older?
 You may be eligible to receive monthly financial support to help pay for personal care services, temporary respite, incontinence supplies, over the counter medications, and supplies.
 Grants for home modifications, supplies, and/or assistive devices may also be available.

 Thanks to relatives, friends and neighbors, many people who are older or who have a disability are able to live in their own home or apartment, or in the home of their caregiver.
-In addition, children who parents are absent, may need to rely on an older adult member of their extended family for care and a home.
+In addition, children whose parents are absent may need to rely on an older adult member of their extended family for care and a home.

 Family Caregiver Support Program